Requisition Information For Traditional Courses

 To ensure that we provide exactly what instructors need for each of their classes and to make the course materials ordering process a success for everyone, there are a few guidelines to please keep in mind:

-- Please fill out the Course Materials Requisition Form in its entirety and include a signature (either handwritten or electronically signed) to indicate adoption approval.
+- Please fill out the Traditional Course Materials Requisition Form in its entirety including the departmental authorized approver's signature (either handwritten or electronically signed) to indicate adoption approval.

 - List the course’s specific section letter(s).
 If new sections are added to a course after the original requisition is submitted, please submit either a new or a revised requisition reflecting the added section letter(s).
 (Do not simply label it “All Sections”)

 - In the second column, please indicate whether or not the supplemental material (such as codes, CDs, DVDs, extra pamphlets, etc.) is required to complete the course.
-Many vendors now include extra material with their new copies of textbooks, and it is very important for the ordering process to know whether or not the extra material is required.
+Many vendors now include extra material with their new copies of textbooks (access codes, DVDs, CDs, pamphlets, etc.), and it is very important for the ordering process to know whether or not the extra material is required.
 If the supplemental material is NOT needed, the Campus Store will attempt to secure used copies of the textbook which most likely will not have the supplemental material included.
-IF YOU REQUIRE ONLY THE TEXTBOOK, PLEASE MARK THIS COLUMN AS "NO".
+IF YOU REQUIRE ONLY THE TEXTBOOK/EBOOK, PLEASE MARK THIS COLUMN AS "NO".

 - Old Editions/Voucher Students - When publishers decide to move to a new edition it changes the status of the previous edition to become an “old” edition.
-Adopting the newest edition assists students who wish to use their book vouchers (including athletes with scholarships) since vouchers can only be used at the Campus Store.
+Adopting the newest edition assists students who wish to use their book vouchers (including athletes with scholarships and veterans) since vouchers can only be used at the Campus Store.

-- If an instructor chooses to use an old edition that the Campus Store is unable to provide, a note will be placed on the shelf tag for that title and book voucher students (including athletes with scholarships) will be directed to the TRAD/GRAD department for instructions on how to obtain their course materials unless other arrangements have been made.
+- If an instructor chooses to use an old edition that the Campus Store is unable to provide, a note will be placed on the shelf tag for that title and book voucher students (including athletes with scholarships and veterans) will be directed to the TRAD/GRAD department for instructions on how to obtain their course materials unless other arrangements have been made.

 - Due to NCAA rules, the Campus Store is prohibited from selling ANY material to Athletic Voucher students unless it is officially listed as required on a Requisition Form.